 How time flies.
 Less than four months after the American attack on Afghanistan, I saw this couldn't-be-more-timely drama/documentary at a nearly empty movie theatre.
 Perhaps lines would have formed around the block back in October, with audiences eager to learn more about the plight of the besieged Afghani people, but I guess the topic is now just so 2001.
 Too… read more!

-Glitzy memoir - I can't really call it a documentary - about Robert Evans, a legendary figure in Hollywood who, in short order, progressed from retailer of ladies' pants, to clean-cut movie star, to studio executive who single-handedly saved Paramount Pictures from ruin, to an independent producer living the fast life, to a tragic figure befallen by scandal, drugs, and… read more!
+Glitzy memoir – I can't really call it a documentary – about Robert Evans, a legendary figure in Hollywood who, in short order, progressed from retailer of ladies' pants to clean-cut movie star to studio executive who single-handedly saved Paramount Pictures to an independent producer living the fast life to a tragic figure befallen by scandal, drugs, and failure.
+Evans… read more!

 Smart, funny comedy/drama that stars Annette Bening and Julianne Moore as a Los Angeles-based lesbian couple of many years, whose two teen children decide to seek out their anonymous sperm donor father.
 When he turns out to be a super-dude restaurateur played by Mark Ruffalo, the family gets turned upside down.
 Cholodenko, who wrote the script with Stuart Blumberg, takes… read more!

 So Quentin Tarantino is back.
 Was he missed?
 The reason his earlier work was so interesting may have been due to his writing partner Roger Avary.
 Once the two split ways after Pulp Fiction, the little that Tarantino wrote alone was either god-awful (From Dusk to Dawn, anyone?) or saved by good source material (Jackie Brown, adapted from the novel… read more!